RESEARCH STARTER

 Scientific Evidence

-Studies supporting biorhythm theory exist but fall short of scientific rigor because they depend upon anecdotal evidence, have statistical or mathematical flaws, or are based on subjective assumptions and ad hoc hypotheses.
+Studies supporting biorhythm theory exist but fall short of scientific rigor because they depend on anecdotal evidence, have statistical or mathematical flaws, or are based on subjective assumptions and ad hoc hypotheses.
 Many peer-reviewed studies and mathematical analyses demonstrate that the predictions of biorhythms are no more accurate than chance.
 Many label biorhythms a pseudoscience and believe it has no therapeutic value and cannot treat any medical conditions.

 Choosing a Practitioner